 The CFAST code was evaluated to determine if the software, in its current state, meets the intended function in a safety analysis context as assessed in this gap analysis.
-When the code is run for the intended applications as detailed in the code guidance document, The CFAST Computer Code Application Guidance for Documented Safety Analysis, (DOE, 2003d), it is judged that it will meet the intended function.
+When the code is run for the intended applications as detailed in the code guidance document, The CFAST Computer Code Application Guidance for Documented Safety Analysis, (Error!
+Reference source not found.), it is judged that it will meet the intended function.
 Current software concerns and issues can be avoided by understanding CFAST limitations and capabilities, and applying the software in the appropriate types of scenarios for which precedents have been identified.